The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Coherent emission by bunches

-is adopted.
-Note that $\zeta = 1$ (or even smaller than 1) can be adopted for such a model, with a much smaller $N_b \sim 10^5$, to produce the characteristic FRB luminosity.
+Note that $\zeta \sim 1$ can be adopted for such a model, with a much smaller total number of bunches, $N_b \sim 10^5$, to produce the characteristic FRB luminosity.
 The bunches in the coherent ICS model are merely density fluctuations.
 One can in principle produce FRB emission with a fluctuating Goldreich-Julian outflow without the association of a pair plasma, i.e. $\xi \sim \zeta \sim 1$.
 As a result, the plasma suppression effect could be neglected for this model\footnote{Other plasma effects, e.g. the plasma nature of the low-frequency waves, may be considered.
-However, the general feature of the model, i.e. the high emission power of the process, should be retained as argued by \cite{Zhang21}.}.
+However, the general feature of the model, i.e. the high emission power of the process, should be retained as argued by \cite{Zhang22}.}.